-Now it takes longer to Eat, Reduce It
+3. Now it takes longer to eat, reduce the quantity.

-Now that the feed is spread out and takes longer to consume, you can cut down the food.
+Now that the feed is spread out and takes longer to consume, you can cut down the food except for greens.
 By the time it has finished eating it won’t be giving you that look that we interpret as ‘give me more’.
 If it does, then spread the feed out more so it takes even longer.
 Ensure your bearded dragon must move around, exert more effort in order to feed.

 Age, sex and biological functions all have a role to play in what to eat and how much.
 Be flexible in the diet.
 Some days they will need very little, some days they will need more.

 Sedentary adults that are not reproducing can be fed every second day while losing weight, at least during winter when they should be eating less.
 While this isn’t a big stretch for reptiles, be cautious this does not increase stress.
 Bearded dragons aren’t binge eaters like some reptiles which eat a large meal all at once and don’t need to eat for another week.

 4. Allow your bearded dragon to brumate, it uses fat reserves.

 Set up the conditions to allow brumation to occur as it would naturally in the wild.
 Several studies show that numerous lizards lipids (fatbody reserves) are used in reproduction (vitellogenesis for females and spermiogenesis in males) (Derickson 1976) and during brumation (Boyer 2015; Derickson 1976).
 Brumation is a time for natural weight loss, when the excess fat is used to support the winter sleep.